December 29, 2025 (5mo ago)

 Autocomplete suggested /onboard-project.
 I hit enter.

-What I didn't know: I'd just started a 20-minute interview that would make me think about things I'd never considered.
+What I didn't realize was that I'd just kicked off a 20-minute interview that would make me think about things I'd never considered.

-Quick context.
-Claude Code has this feature called slash commands.
-They're reusable workflows stored as Markdown files.
-You can make them yourself (stick them in ~/.claude/commands/ for personal use, or .claude/commands/ for project-specific ones).
+Some quick context.
+Claude Code has a feature called slash commands: reusable workflows stored as Markdown files.
+You can write your own and drop them in ~/.claude/commands/ for personal use, or .claude/commands/ for project-specific ones.

-Unlike Skills (in Claude Code) that activate automatically based on semantic matching, slash commands are explicit.
-You type /onboard-project and Claude runs the project scaffolding interview.
-You type /break-it and Claude becomes a QA specialist hunting for edge cases.
+Skills in Claude Code activate on their own through semantic matching, but slash commands are explicit.
+You type /onboard-project and Claude runs the project scaffolding interview; you type /break-it and Claude becomes a QA specialist hunting for edge cases.

-I'd built these two commands over months of being frustrated with my scattered dev process.
-Now I was testing them on something "simple."
+I'd built these two commands over months of frustration with my scattered dev process, and now I was pointing them at something I assumed was trivial.

 Act I: The Friendly Interrogation